chocolatier/cocteau/README.md

 ## Acknowledgement/References

-None of the code in this repository is original.
+The code in this repository is extremely derivative.

 I have amalgamated the [Pimoroni Face Tracker](https://github.com/pimoroni/PanTiltFacetracker/blob/master/facetracker_lbp.py) example with [Arduino Robust Serial](https://github.com/araffin/arduino-robust-serial/) for the face tracker.

-The `audio.py` is `transcribe-streaming-indefinite` from the [Google Cloud Platform Documentation](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/speech/cloud-client), modified to serve images from that transcription.
+The `audio.py` is an extension of `transcribe-streaming-indefinite` from the [Google Cloud Platform Documentation](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/speech/cloud-client), modified to analyse the results of that transcription.